ClientEarth Communications

 Companies involved in the production of harmful advertising and business practices have been held liable previously, under third party liability theories.
 The direct legal risks to consultants and advertising agencies are heightened in high-profile public scandals.
 For example, McKinsey and Publicis have both been sued for alleged involvement in the sales and marketing of opioids in the US.
 In a case similar to the one brought by the State of California, McKinsey is now the subject of a claim for damages for climate harms brought by a county in Oregon for its alleged coordination and participation in disinformation campaigns to downplay or deny the causal link between oil and gas companies and extreme weather disasters.

-At time of writing, there is no case which seeks to recover climate damages from ad agencies.
-However, the calling of agency executives to the US policy-makers’ investigation into climate disinformation, and the UN Secretary-General’s call on the PR industry to step away from fossil fuel clients, points to this as a clear risk for agencies nonetheless.
+There is currently no case seeking to recover climate damages from ad agencies.
+However, the calling of agency executives to the US policy-makers’ investigation into climate disinformation, and the UN Secretary-General’s call on the PR industry to step away from fossil fuel clients, shows a clear risk for agencies nonetheless.
 The risk is heightened for those agencies directly involved in the fossil fuel industry PR strategy.

 Whilst the advertising industry adapts to the ‘new normal’ that claims must be well rooted in the evidence, both anti-greenwashing law enforcement and legal actions for liability for environmental damages, point to a clear lesson: high-carbon advertising is a legal red zone.